-Every year, Covid-19 notwithstanding, the single most rewarding Club activity is the Texas Lions Camp hunt for the special needs kids staying there.
+Every year, Covid-19 notwithstanding, the single most rewarding Club activity is conducting the hunts for the special needs kids at the Texas Lions Camp.
 This camp has existed since 1949 and is dedicated “to the perpetual use and enjoyment of handicapped children in Texas.”
 Volunteers of AMDC and other Texas detecting clubs conduct two days of training and hunting with the campers.
 Even campers with vision impairment or hearing loss are able to join in the fun using specially modified detectors to locate the foreign coins and small toys that have been 'buried'.
 Many of the counselors are from outside the U.S. and they get a big kick when they find coins from their home countries.
 Volunteer detectorists always enjoy the event more than the kids.

 A few years ago, the Club was honored to assist in an investigation by the FBI and the Williamson County Sheriff's Office to search for artifacts lost during the Rachel Cooke abduction.
 Everyone in the Club took part in the all day effort using their detectors to locate the potential clues that law enforcement officers then photographed and cataloged for forensic analysis.